Emergency Management Master's Degree Program

 North Dakota State University offers a Doctor of Philosophy in Emergency Management designed to prepare graduates for careers teaching future generations of emergency management students in higher education programs, conducting research that describes and explains patterns, processes, change, and effectiveness/efficiency related to emergency management, and/or policy development and analysis related to emergency management.

-By the time a student graduates with a doctoral degree in emergency management from North Dakota State University's Department of Emergency Management, the student should be able to demonstrate:
+By the time a student graduates with a doctoral degree in emergency management from North Dakota State University's Department of Emergency Management, the student should be able to do the following:

-- Mastery of two of the four major areas of specialization in emergency management (i.e., preparedness, response, recovery, mitigation)
+- Demonstrate extensive knowledge of the literature associated with the academic discipline within two of the four are of specialization within emergency management (i.e. preparedness, response, recovery, mitigation)

 The degree program is built on a core of emergency management courses to help students learn how human beings create, interact, and cope with hazards, vulnerability, and associated events.
 The program emphasizes the study of how human beings cope with hazard events through activities related to preparedness, response, recovery, and mitigation.
 This comprehensive and challenging program is committed both to extensive research and its practical application in the areas of emergency management.
 Throughout their graduate career, students will have the opportunity to conduct research and work in the field.